charlesetc/lab-notes/lab.md

 a clip.
 What a bundle!

 Basically this lets you augment a very small rectangle in your vision: drawing some graphics or writing some text.
-It seems like the software is very much a work in progress, without very much hardware integration at all.
-I'm not sure to what extent I'll be able to use the camera for instance, but I'm looking forward to finding out!
+It seems like the software is very much a work in progress.
+I'm not sure extent I'll be able to do with it, but I'm looking forward to finding out!

 ##### 2. Magnetic sheets